anglal/java-boot-microservice/mavennotes/maven.md

 Troubleshoot
-Pom has access issues to artifactory copy password from artifactory to settins in .m2 folder under user
+Pom has access issues to artifactory
+- copy password from artifactory to settins in .m2 folder under user Pom has other issues
+- Delete .m2 folder and start over